-- -- Require LARA to promulgate any rules it considered necessary and appropriate to administer the proposed Act, to establish fees for licenses, examinations, inspections, and other items, in consultation with the appropriate board, and the expiration date of licenses. - -- Require a person to apply for a license by submitting a form and the appropriate fee to LARA. - -- Require LARA to renew the license of a person who met prescribed conditions. - -- Allow LARA to issue a license to an individual, or renew the license of an individual, who demonstrated that the licensure requirements did not constitute a fair and adequate measure of his or her knowledge and skills or that a required examination did not serve as an adequate basis for determining the individual's competence to perform the occupation. - -- Allow LARA, with the approval of the applicable board, to issue a license or renewal license with a limitation; and allow LARA to impose the limitation if the board did not approve or disapprove within 60 days after receiving notice from LARA. - -- Authorize LARA to promulgate rules to set the minimal standards of acceptable practice for an occupation. - -- Prescribe LARA's responsibilities with regard to required licensing examinations. - -- Provide that LARA would have control over each board's files, and prescribe LARA's responsibilities in providing office services and staff to each board. - -- Require LARA to publish an annual report describing the activities of the Department and each board, and file it with the Governor and the Legislature. - -- Allow LARA to grant a nonrenewable temporary license, under certain circumstances. - -- Limit an individual from receiving more than two temporary licenses within a fouryear period. - -- Require LARA to grant a temporary license to a person who was married to an individual on active duty in the Armed Forces and met other criteria. - -- Prescribe requirements pertaining to the membership, appointment, and operating procedures of a board. - -- Require a board to assess penalties after completion of a disciplinary hearing. - -- Require a board and LARA to develop a required examination or test. - -- Prescribe criteria and procedures for the relicensing of an individual whose license was expired. - -- Provide a temporary exemption from the renewal license fee and continuing education requirements for an individual who was on active duty in the Armed Forces.
+- Require LARA to promulgate rules to establish fees for licenses, examinations, inspections, and other items, and the expiration date of licenses issued under the proposed Act. - -- Require a person to apply for a license by submitting a form and the appropriate fee to LARA. - -- Require LARA to renew the license of a person who met prescribed conditions. - -- Allow LARA to issue a license to an individual, or renew the license of an individual, who demonstrated that the licensure requirements did not constitute a fair and adequate measure of his or her knowledge and skills or that a required examination did not serve as an adequate basis for determining the individual's competence to perform the occupation. - -- Allow LARA, with the approval of the applicable board, to issue a license or renewal license with a limitation; and allow LARA to impose the limitation if the board did not approve or disapprove of the imposition within 60 days after receiving notice from LARA. - -- Authorize LARA to promulgate rules to set the minimal standards of acceptable practice for an occupation. - -- Prescribe LARA's responsibilities with regard to required licensing examinations. - -- Provide that LARA would have control over each board's files, and prescribe LARA's responsibilities in providing office services and staff to each board. - -- Require LARA to publish an annual report describing the activities of the Department and each board, and file it with the Governor and the Legislature. - -- Allow LARA to grant a nonrenewable temporary license, under certain circumstances. - -- Require LARA to grant a temporary license to a person who was married to an individual on active duty in the Armed Forces and met other criteria. - -- Prescribe requirements pertaining to the membership, appointment, and operating procedures of a board, if such provisions were not prescribed in a specific article of the proposed Act. - -- Require a board to assess penalties after completion of a disciplinary hearing. - -- Require a board and LARA to develop a required examination or test. - -- Prescribe criteria and procedures for the relicensing of an individual whose license was expired. - -- Provide a temporary exemption from the renewal license fee and continuing education requirements for an individual who was on active duty in the Armed Forces. - -- Require LARA to waive a licensing or registration fee, as well as an application fee, for an individual who had served in the Armed Forces. - -- Require all fees and money received by LARA for licensing people under the proposed Act to be paid into the State Construction Code Fund. - -- Allow LARA to enter into an agreement with an entity that was not an agency of a state or the Federal government to provide an electronic continuing education tracking system.

-- -- Require LARA to waive a licensing or registration fee, as well as an application fee, for an individual who had served in the Armed Forces. - -- Require all money received by LARA under the proposed Act to be paid into the State Construction Code Fund. - Allow LARA to enter into an agreement with an entity that was not an agency of a state or the Federal government to provide an electronic continuing education tracking system. - -- Provide that amounts owed to LARA for permitting, inspection, and plan review and administrative fines in connection with work performed on real property would become a lien on the property 90 days after issuance if not paid.
+-- Provide that amounts owed to LARA for permitting, inspection, and plan review and administrative fines in connection with work performed on real property would become a lien on the property 90 days after issuance if not paid.